grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ## Is `ResultInProgress` necessary?

-In short - no. There are several alternative designs.
+In short - no. There are at least several alternative designs.

 First of all, we might decide to return from the command's `Execute()` method.
 Then, the command would look like this: